The Rascalz: WWE (2020–2022)

-Independent circuit (2022–present)
+Return to independent circuit (2022–present)

 On June 9, 2022, it was announced that The Rascalz would be reforming with Miguel, Wentz and Reed, facing the team of Blake Christian, Nick Wayne and Fuego Del Sol at Warrior Wrestling 24 on June 26.
 On May 7, 2023, at an Insane Wrestling Revolution event, Miguel and Reed defeated The Death Threat Army in a tag team match for the IWR World Tag Team Championship.

 On December 10, 2024, after winning Wrestling Revolver's REVOLVER World Championship three days prior, Reed, disgruntled that he does not have the same opportunities as his stablemates in the top wrestling promotions, announced his departure from The Rascalz.
 After his departure, Reed defeated Wentz at Game Changer Wrestling (GCW) Thank Me Later on January 11, 2025 and Miguel in a REVOLVER World Championship match at The Wrestling Revolver Square Game on January 31.
+On March 28, 2026 at Maple Leaf Pro Wrestling pay-per-view event Multiverse representing AEW/ROH, Dezmond Xavier, Myron Reed, and Zachary Wentz faced Amazing Red, Mascara Dorada, and Mistico but in a losing effort.

-Return to Impact / Total Nonstop Action Wrestling (2023–present)
+Return to Impact / Total Nonstop Action Wrestling (2023–2026)

 On the June 29, 2023, episode of Impact Wrestling, Wentz made his return to the promotion, attacking Chris Sabin during his match against Miguel and reuniting The Rascalz in the company as villains in the process.
 At Emergence, Miguel and Wentz won the Impact World Tag Team Championship for the first time in their careers by defeating Subculture (Mark Andrews and Flash Morgan Webster).
 At Bound for Glory, The Rascalz lost the Impact World Tag Team Championships to Ace Austin and Chris Bey, ending their reign at 55 days.
 On the November 9 episode of Impact Wrestling, Reed made his Impact Wrestling debut by joining The Rascalz.
 Since then, Reed has made sporadic appearances for the company, with his final appearance being on the April 25, 2024 episode of Impact! where he lost to Mike Santana before being quietly removed from the company's roster.